stfc/PSyclone/doc/system_specific_setup.rst

    > pip install --user -e .

 Note that the "-e" flag causes the project to be installed in 'editable' mode so that any changes to the PSyclone source take effect immediately.
+On OpenSUSE it is necessary to add $HOME/.local/bin to your $PATH.

 Installing documentation tools